 Built following a generous commitment from Stephen F. & Camilla T. Brauer, Brauer Hall is located in the engineering complex at the northeast corner of Danforth Campus.

-Brauer Hall represents a bold vision for the future of the School of Engineering & Applied Sciences.
+Brauer Hall represents a bold vision for the future of the McKelvey School of Engineering.
 Featuring state-of-the-art research laboratories in air quality, aquatics, metabolic engineering, aerosol science and engineering, multiscale engineering, combustion and nanoparticle technology, Brauer Hall is an incubator for tomorrow’s technologies, and the new heart of engineering at Washington University in St. Louis.

 The 150,875-square-foot building is the home for the School of Engineering’s Department of Energy, Environmental & Chemical Engineering (EECE), while providing space for the International Center for Energy, Environment and Sustainability (InCEES) and sharing facilities with the university’s highly successful Department of Biomedical Engineering.
 Among its many specialized instructional laboratories and teaching facilities is a cutting edge distance education classroom, which connects classrooms across the globe.